 Smart pull is a variation of the standard pull cord that you may find on certain specialized blinds.
 It is considered a safer option than the standard cord because it features a single cord that stays the same length.
 Excess cord retracts into the head rail.

 To use smart pull, give the cord a series of short tugs which will raise the blind in increments.
 To release, just pull completely and the let spool unwind.

-The pulleys also shift the blind’s weight, making them easier to lift.
-For this reason, the continuous cord loop is the best option for heavier blinds like wood or faux wood, or for larger windows and doors.
+The innovative pulley and clutch system allows you to raise or lower your blinds without changing the length of the cord.
+The pulleys also shift the weight of the blinds, making them easier to lift.
+For this reason, the continuous cord loop is the best option for heavier blinds like wood or faux wood and for coverings on larger windows and doors.

-Continuous cord loop lifts can be paired with many different types of custom blinds and shades.
-Due to its construction and mechanical action, continuous cord loop is considered the most durable and long-lasting of the blind control options.
+Continuous cord loop lifts can be paired with many different types of blinds and shades.
+Due to its construction and mechanical action, the continuous cord loop is considered the most durable and long-lasting of the blind control options.

 You may see the continuous cord loop referred to as Easy Glide, Easy Up Lift, Easy Rise, Easy Up, Soft Glide, Ultra Lift or Ultra Touch.